Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 - to see if gemcitabine combined with capecitabine works better than gemcitabine alone after surgery for pancreatic cancer

 - to learn more about the side effects of treatment

 Please note - the trial has finished recruiting people with ductal adenocarcinoma (cancer of the pancreas) and is now only recruiting people with cancer that starts in the area called the ampulla of Vater (ampullary cancer).

 Who can enter

 You can enter this trial if you

-- Have ductal adenocarcinoma of the pancreas or cancer where the pancreatic duct meets the common bile duct (this area is called the ampulla of Vater).
+- Have cancer where the pancreatic duct meets the common bile duct (this area is called the ampulla of Vater).